jamesjoshuahill/setup-mac/README.md

 - Flycut preferences:
     - Tick: General > Launch Flycut at login
     - Select: Appearance > Menu item icon > Black scissors
-- Save GitHub credentials:
-    - Create a GitHub [personal access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) for the new Mac with the `repo` scope.
-    - Run a git command on a private repo and enter GitHub credentials.
-They will be saved in the keychain.

 ## Daily